TTC Labs is organising a series of Design Jams focussed on algorithmic transparency across digital services.

 The series brings together industry, policymakers, regulators, academics and civil society to prototype and design people-centred products and experiences.
 These Design Jams develop ideas and prototypes relating to explaining data concepts through the functioning of Artificial Intelligence (AI) and Machine Learning (ML) in the personalisation of digital services.

-Around the world, including Singapore, Washington, DC, and Amsterdam in 2019, with further workshops in 2020, we are bringing together experts to co-create applied insights and principles.
+Around the world, including Singapore, Washington, DC, and Amsterdam in 2019, with further engagement in 2020, we are bringing together experts to co-create applied insights and principles.
 For this series, TTC Labs are taking patterns and ideas from these prototypes, synthesizing findings into an industry-wide design guide.

 The guide will respond to questions and will set out principles for designing for algorithmic transparency and explainability (for an example of our research outputs to date, see our report on Data education for audiences).